newamericafoundation/MDDL/README.md

 }
 ```

-#### Regenerating the API Client
+## Regenerating the API Client

-You can use the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator#table-of-contents) docker image to regenerate the `api-client` (packages/api-client) with the following command:
+After changing `docs/api.yaml`, you can use the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator#table-of-contents) docker image to regenerate the `api-client` (packages/api-client) with the following command:

 ```bash
 docker run --rm -v "${PWD}:/local" openapitools/openapi-generator-cli:latest-release generate \